shuque/resolve/README.md

 then a  default type of 'A' (IPv4 address record), and a default class of 'IN' (Internet class) are used.

-I often use this program to debug a variety of DNS configuration problems.
-I prefer it to "dig +trace", because the latter only resolves the exact name given to it and does not follow CNAME and DNAME redirections, does not support query name minimization, and does not perform DNSSEC validation.
+I originally wrote this program to investigate the behavior of authoritative servers in the presence of query name minimization.
+Since then I've gradually developed into a more full fledged iterative resolver.
+These days, I typically use this program to debug a variety of DNS problems.
+I prefer it over "dig +trace", because the latter only resolves the exact name given to it and does not follow CNAME and DNAME redirections, does not support query name minimization, and does not perform DNSSEC validation.
 (The newer "delv" program that ships with ISC BIND, does do DNSSEC validation, but requires the help of a DNSSEC aware resolver, and does not perform iterative name resolution by itself).

 Pre-requisites:
 - Python 3